Nutty

 But don’t just choose the savings account with the highest interest rate.
 Have a look at the type of savings account too:

 • If you choose a regular savings account, you’ll probably be required to put away a certain amount each month (regularly).
-While you can find interest rates of 3%, these rates are often only fixed for a year before they drop way down.
+These rates are often only fixed for a year before they drop way down.
 They might also have a limit on your number of withdrawals (the amount of times you can take money out of your account per year), and/or a cap on how much you can save per year.

-• If you choose an easy-access or instant-access savings account, you get more flexibility but a much lower interest rate.
+• If you choose an easy-access or instant-access savings account, you get more flexibility.
 And this interest rate is often variable, meaning it can go up and down with little notice.
 The advantage is there are rarely limits on withdrawals or deposits (putting money into the savings account), which makes them a good choice if you need quick access to your money.

 • If you choose a notice account, you’ll be required to give a certain amount of notice before withdrawing your money.
 This might be 45 days, for example.
 But it changes based on your savings account provider (i.e. your bank or building society).
 Generally, the longer the notice period, the higher the interest rate.